 Local government is mandated to provide waste management services.
 Waste management is the collection, transport, processing, or disposal of waste materials to reduce their effect on human health and the local environment.
 Waste management in South Africa is administrated by the National Environmental Management.
 Waste Act (act No. 59 of 2008) (NEMWA).
 The management of waste in South Africa has been based on the principles of the waste management hierarchy as a recognized, international model for the prioritization of waste management options.
 It offers a holistic approach for waste avoidance, reduction, reuse, recycling, recovery, treatment, and safe disposal as a last resort.
-Waste Management is mostly controlled through municipality by-laws and every municipality is required in terms of the municipality system Act to have an Integrated Waste Management Plan (IWMP).
+Waste Management is mostly controlled through municipality by-laws, and every municipality is required in terms of the municipality system Act to have an Integrated Waste Management Plan (IWMP).

-The uThukela District Municipality has an IWMP in place, however, there has been limited implementation of this plan, and the plan is outdated.
+The uThukela District Municipality has an IWMP in place, however, and it was recently updated.
 There are three registered sold waste disposal facilities within the District at Okhahlamba LM (Bergville landfill site), Inkosi Langalibalele LM (Estcourt/Umtshezi landfill site), and Alfred Duma LM (Ladysmith, Acaciaville landfill site).